clhenrick/clhenrick.io/content/about/cv/index.md

 ## Table of Contents

-You may skip ahead to a section of this CV using the following links:
+You may skip ahead to a section of this CV using the following jump links:

 - [Professional Experience](#professional-experience)
 - [Volunteer Experience](#volunteer-experience)
 - [Education](#education)
 - [Technical Skills](#technical-skills)

-## Professional Experience
+<h2 id="professional-experience">Professional Experience</h2>

 ### ESRI StoryMaps
 **Senior Software Development Engineer**<br>